“Do not make me tongue you…”

 Becoming a warrior was a choice that D’Argo willingly made, but it was not his only desire.
 As the Luxans are typically a warrior culture, it could be inferred that there was some cultural conditioning at work.
 However, there were other dreams lurking deep within D’Argo’s psyche, which would come to the fore as the series went on.

 D’Argo was undoubtedly a warrior, but we learn that D’Argo dreamed of raising a family on a farm.
-This desire would repeatedly cause conflict throughout the series.
+This desire repeatedly causes conflict throughout the series.
 When D’Argo learns of the opportunity to find his son, he immediately leaps at the chance, regardless of the danger to his allies.

 Luxans, typically, do not apologize.
 This trait has become so recognized by other cultures within the Farscape universe that it is simply accepted.
 We soon witness this in the first season episode ‘DNA Mad Scientist’ (S1, Ep9).
 D’Argo refuses to apologize to Pilot for cutting off his arm.
 Although the arm could regrow, it was still a painful and humiliating experience for Pilot.
 D’Argo even admits he would do it all over again.
 Nonetheless, he wordlessly accepts the guilt of what he had done, by playing music to ease Pilot’s pain.